Skip to content

 Table of Contents

-As a commercial tenant with a lease in the UK, your lease agreement with your commercial landlord will detail the many rights and obligations regarding your commercial property.
+As a commercial tenant with a lease in the UK, your lease agreement with your commercial landlord will outline the various rights and obligations associated with your commercial property.
 For example, your lease agreement may contain a rent review clause.
 This clause provides that your landlord will assess your rent periodically and may change the pay rate.
-Moreover, your landlord may backdate a rent review.
-As a rent review can cause your rent to change, you should consider some points about backdating rent reviews.
+A key point for tenants is being aware of landlords’ ability to backdate rent reviews, which can be costly.
 This article will discuss what you need to know about backdated rent reviews as a commercial tenant.

 Front page of publication